Home » Crockpot » Crockpot Shredded Chicken Tacos

 Instructions

-• Add salsa, chopped onion, and taco seasoning to the bowl of your slow cooker.
+• Add salsa, onion, and taco seasoning to the bowl of your slow cooker.
 Stir to combine.
-Add chicken breasts across the bottom in a single layer and spoon a bit of the salsa mixture on top of each one.

-• Remove chicken from the slow cooker and shred.
-Return the meat to the slow cooker, add lime juice, and stir well.
-Serve immediately, or leave mixture on the low or keep warm setting for up to 1 hour.
+• Return chicken to the slow cooker, add lime juice, and stir well.
+Serve right away or leave on the low or keep warm setting; it will be good for at least one hour.
+Enjoy in tacos, burrito bowls, wraps, or as desired.

 Notes

-• Salsa: This recipe works well with just about any kind of salsa you like, including homemade pico de gallo or blender salsa.
-The salsa really influences the finished flavor, so use your favorite!
+2. Salsa: This recipe works well with just about any kind of salsa you like, including homemade pico de gallo or blender salsa.
+The salsa really influences the finished flavor, so use your favorite: mild, medium, or hot with discretion!

-• Storage: Refrigerate leftover chicken in an airtight container for up to 5 days.
+6. Storage: Refrigerate leftover chicken in an airtight container; it will keep for at least 3-4 days.
 Reheat as much as you need at a time in the microwave or in a small saucepan.

 Nutrition Estimate